 My first dessert was called Hallucination Of Winter, and I was not hallucinating the dish it was served in was made of ice with a light underneath it.
-The yogurt in here was made of powder and a syrup was poured on top of it to make it liquid some how.
+The yoghurt in here was made of powder and syrup was poured on top of it to make it liquid somehow.

 Last but not least I had a bonsai tree with some sweets hanging on to it, it was aptly called the SWEET END.
 It was a sweet end to a lovely meal and experience.

 The House on Sathorn is a great place to come for a cocktail and eat in a colonial setting, something that is rare in Bangkok.
 The food at the Dining Room was an amazing experience of Asian food (mainly Japanese) with a Turkish twist.
 The food was presented in a fun way and the overall dining experience was exactly like that.
 My tasting menu costs around €70 and with the cocktail and two glasses of wine it would be around €100 per person.
 For a restaurant voted as Asia’s top 50, I think it represents excellent value.
 If you want fine dining in Bangkok I recommend eating at The House on Sathorn.

 - Address: 106 North Sathorn Road, Silom, Bangkok, Thailand